PJF98/BayesianNetwork/README.md

 My first solution was to use the existing Pomegranate Python library.
 I successfully created the model and was able to use it to create predictions both with and without input values.
-The code for the model create can be found in Pomegranate.py.
+The code for the model creation can be found in Pomegranate.py.

 Secondly I decided to simulation the process from scratch to see if the values